Schools Tug of War

 Tug of War is a true non-contact competitive sport suitable for a wide range of abilities.

-The sport is fully inclusive, it has been found especially suitable for individuals who would like to participate but lack the coordination/technical skills required in other sports, such as football.
+The sport is fully inclusive, it has been found especially suitable for individuals who would like to participate in sport and physical activity but lack the confidence/coordination/technical skills required in other sports.

 Tug of War is a sport where every member of the team is equal.
 To succeed a team has to work together, encouraging true cooperation and team discipline.
 Mixed teams are allowed which makes the sport ideal for school sports days.